mutemule/alpine-macchiatobin/README.md

 4. Automatically identify the latest Alpine distribution and use that -- maybe even be able to specify `edge` or `stable`.
 5. Tune up the base install to mount the on-board `mmc` device automatically (to be used for LBU)
 6. Really clean up that build script.
 It's pretty rough.
+7. Patch in Wireguard support, since we can't really use the upstream kernel module here.

 ## FAQ
 ### Why is there a FAQ?
 Nobody uses this but you.